GCRC/nunaliit/README.md

 describes the setup and use of Nunaliit, as well as build instructions for developers.

 ## this is the comments about installing and running a Nunaliit System on  openjdk11 #819 (Java > 8 compatibility)
+I built and run the Nunaliit system on the OpenJdk11.
+How to install "Openjdk-11-jdk" is
+1)apt-cache pkgnames | grep jdk
+2)sudo apt-get install openjdk-11-jdk
+3)insert sudo password.
+after installing the "Openjdk-11-jdk" just insert the command "java -version" then you will see the java version the Ubuntu server shows.